Friday, May 1, 2026

 pest control:

-- i got the cat out of the vent and to the humane society for medical work. it was starving to death. i want to help this cat. i hope the evicted tenant goes to get the cat as it was frantically looking for her. if it's not adopted quickly, i will bring it back here and it can be a house cat. i'll take care of it and let it roam. it's a friendly cat that will be good with kids and that i think would even like kids.
+- i got the cat out of the vent and to the humane society for medical work. it was starving to death. i want to help this cat. i hope the evicted tenant goes to get the cat as it was frantically looking for her. if it's not adopted quickly, i will bring it back here and it can be a house cat. i'll take care of it and let it roam. it's a friendly cat that will be good with kids and that i think would even like kids. the humane society is indicating the cat is likely to get adopted quickly because it's such a smart, friendly cat.

 - i haven't seen anymore roaches in the back after lysoling and sealing the vents. there may be roaches in the walls eating the rat carcasses and their feces. it may be a problem in the long run.

-- there are a lot of blow flies, coming from everywhere, indicating a lot of dead things. the flies are actually the biggest problem right now, but it should clear up on it's own.
+- there are a lot of blow flies, coming from everywhere, indicating a lot of dead things. the flies are actually the biggest problem right now, but it should clear up on it's own. as of may 22, the fies are gone, for now.

-and i still need a 9 volt for the fire alarm. i'll need to buy one and add it to the list if one doesn't come in soon.
+and i still need a 9 volt for the fire alarm. i'll need to buy one and add it to the list if one doesn't come in soon. the alarm is constantly beeping and might be about to flat out die.

 at